-- 1. Develop appropriate assessment criteria for noise emissions from Project activities. - 2.
-Predict noise emissions from the Project and assess them against the criteria.
+- 1. For the terrestrial fauna component, develop appropriate assessment criteria for noise emissions from Project activities. - 2.
+Predict noise emissions from Project activities and assess them against the criteria for human and terrestrial fauna receptors.

 For point 1 above, the criteria for the study were derived from a combination of existing guidelines and legislation, the findings of a detailed literature review and guidance from experts, which is discussed in detail in Section 7.3.